Conor Burns: Parliamentary career

-Burns was a member of the A-List of candidates and was selected in September 2008 as the Conservative Party candidate for Bournemouth West.
+Conor Burns was a member of the A-List of candidates and was selected in September 2008 as the Conservative Party candidate for Bournemouth West.
 He was elected for the seat at the 2010 general election.

 Burns was appointed as Parliamentary Private Secretary (PPS) to Hugo Swire, the Minister of State for Northern Ireland, in 2010, before which he briefly sat on the Education Select Committee.
 On 10 July 2012 he resigned as PPS to Secretary of State for Northern Ireland Owen Paterson to vote against the Coalition's House of Lords Reform Bill, of which he had been a consistent critic.
 He has also served in Parliament as a member of the Administration Committee and the Culture, Media and Sport Committee.

 In 2011, he abstained on the military intervention in Libya.

 In 2014, Burns referred the charity Oxfam to the Charity Commission, stating that a tweet from the charity was "overtly political".
 He later criticised a letter from Church of England bishops urging Christians to engage with the 2015 election as "naive" and "factually wrong".

 Alongside his work as an MP, Burns works as a consultant for Trant Engineering Ltd., earning £10,000 quarterly for 10 hours' work a month.
 He acts as a consultant for the Quantum Group, real estate developers, working six hours a month for a quarterly fee of £6,250.
 In 2015, an article in Private Eye implied that Burns' opposition to Navitus Bay Windfarm and subsidies for renewables was due to his connections to the oil and gas industry through Trant Engineering.

 He has chaired the All-Party Parliamentary Group on Bahrain; he has written articles defending the Kingdom's human rights record.
 He accepted all-expenses paid trips to Bahrain while it was facing mass pro-democracy protests which were later repressed.

 In August 2017, he said his Twitter account was hacked after it sent a series of aggressive posts to Michel Barnier's account demanding how the UK's Brexit bill was legally calculated.

 Burns resigned as PPS to Foreign Secretary Boris Johnson on 9 July 2018 because he wanted to speak more openly on other areas of policy.